coteditor/CotEditor/README.md

 ## Source Code

 CotEditor is a purely macOS native application written in Swift.
-It adopts Cocoa's document-based application architecture.
+It adopts Cocoa's document-based application architecture and respects the power of `NSTextView`.

 ### Development Environment